Safer streets for all Canberrans

 Pedal Power is contacted about once a week by a bike rider who has been either passed too closely, or abused in some way by a motorist, or actually hit by a car.
 This is why we are advocating for stronger penalties for negligent driving which injures a vulnerable road user.

-To improve cycle safety in Canberra we have called for:
+To improve cycle safety in Canberra, we call for:

-- a mass education campaign to educate drivers about passing laws
+- a community education campaign to educate all road users about safely sharing the road.

 With a growing population, road congestion is an increasing problem in Canberra.
 We are lucky not to have the congestion of cities like Sydney or Melbourne – yet.
 The traditional approach to reducing congestion is to build bigger roads, but city planners now understand that in the long term, adding more lanes simply leads to more traffic.
 Progressive cities around the world are proving that building good quality cycle infrastructure is a key driver to getting more people riding.
 If you build safer paths that keep people on bikes away from cars, more people will cycle.